ciel-lang/CIEL/docs/scripting.md

 ## Executable file and shebang line

-We can also make a CIEL file executable and run it directly:
+We can also make a CIEL file executable and run it directly, like this:

 ```
 $ chmod +x script.lisp